jamwevan/Gauss-Sums-Research/README.md

 This repository holds the research I preformed during my time in MATH 440.
-Please read "introduction.pdf" for more deatils about what I researched and the reasosn for doing so.
+Please read "introduction.pdf" for more deatils about what I researched and the reasons for doing so.